- About Our Farm

 • Sampler Shares are $220 (+if in Virginia sales tax of 2.5%)

 Do I get to choose what products I get?
 No, we pack all the bags with more or less the same contents.
-We try to accommodate as much variety as possible.
+We try to accommodate as much variety as possible and do our best to keep dietary restrictions in mind.
 Not knowing ahead of time what will be in the share should encourage creativity and resourcefulness.
 You’ll be trying a lot of new recipes!
-Many people share their food with a neighbor or co-worker.
-If you have a question about how to prepare something ask us or post your question on our Facebook Page.
-We have Chefs from all over the East coast posting on there.
-Check out some of the recipes we have created for our products.
+If you have a question about how to prepare something, ask us or post your question on our Facebook Page.

 Can I cancel my membership in the CSA?
 By joining the CSA, you are committing yourself to be a member for the entire 3 months, thus providing us with a secure market – a very welcome thing in the uncertain world of farming!
 We, in turn, dedicate ourselves to being your farmer, providing you with nutritious, naturally grown, high quality products.
 If you are moving away or something drastic happens, we will consider refunding the balance of your share.
 But first consider transferring ownership of your share to a friend or co-worker.

 What happens if there is a crop failure?
 One of the fundamental principles of Community Supported Agriculture is that the shareholder shares both the bounty and the risk of the farm.
 In farming, there are many things that can go wrong; there are definitely no guarantees that a crop or livestock will succeed.
-We do everything within our means to try to make each animal and honey harvest a success, but it doesn’t always work.
-Growing many different animals and hives helps insure that, even if some fail, there should be enough of others to fill the gaps.
+We do everything within our means to try to make each animal harvest a success, but it doesn’t always work.
+Growing many different animals helps ensure that, even if some fail, there should be enough of others to fill the gaps.

 What are your livestock management practices?
 Each animal type requires a different management practice and this changes throughout the seasons.
 We encourage customers to contact us and come out to see how we operate.